Indian growth weakest in 9 years, rupee slides

 Gross domestic product rose 6.5 percent in the fiscal year to the end of March 2012, the lowest growth rate since 4.0 percent in 2002/03 and a sharp slowdown from the previous year’s 8.4 percent.

-In the three years before the global financial crisis, India’s economy was roaring with growth of well above 9 percent, fuelling ambitions to challenge China as the world’s top emerging economy.
+In the three years before the global financial crisis, India’s economy was roaring with growth of well above 9 percent and ambitions to challenge China as the world’s top emerging economy.

 Standard & Poor’s cut India’s credit rating outlook in April to negative from stable, worried by India’s fiscal and current account deficits.
-The decision jeopardizes India’s long-term rating of BBB-, the lowest investment grade rating.
+The decision jeopardizes India’s long-term rating of BBB minus, the lowest investment grade rating.

 Mukherjee said on Thursday most of the factors that had led to India’s growth slowdown had “bottomed out”.